AI Visibility

 • Category presence in AI systems matters

-SEO and AEO assume human-driven search.
+SEO assumes human-driven search.
 Buyers search Google, view results, click links, browse websites.

-AI visibility addresses AI-mediated research.
-Buyers ask AI questions, AI generates responses, buyers contact mentioned companies.
+AI visibility addresses AI-mediated research and evaluation.
+Buyers ask complex questions requiring comprehensive understanding.
+AI generates responses based on structural interpretation.
+Buyers contact mentioned companies.

 In 2026, this behaviour becomes table stakes.
 Technical buyers already use AI for capability comparison.
 Procurement uses AI for vendor discovery.
 Engineers use AI for approach evaluation.
 Executives use AI for market landscape.

-The risk is not poor ranking or missing snippets — it's being excluded from the shortlists AI creates before a buyer ever visits your site.
+The risk: Not poor ranking (SEO problem).
+Not missing simple answer snippets (AEO problem).
+Being excluded from shortlists AI creates before a buyer ever visits your site (AI visibility problem).

 Real commercial impact

-If AI cannot confidently interpret your business, no amount of ranking or snippets will compensate.
+If AI cannot confidently interpret your business structure, no amount of ranking or featured snippets will compensate.

-The only open question is whether you discover that invisibility through lost deals — or by seeing how AI already understands you.
+The only open question is whether you discover that gap through lost deals — or by seeing how AI already understands you.

-Get AI Visibility Snapshot to map where AI filters you out - independent of your SEO rankings or AEO features.
+Get AI visibility snapshot to map where AI filters you out - independent of your SEO rankings or AEO features.
+Diagnostic reveals entity conflicts, semantic gaps, and structural issues that answer optimization alone cannot fix.